-H. pylori, or Helicobacter pylori, is a bacterium that may lodge in the stomach or intestine and can cause damage to the protective barrier, stimulating inflammation, which may cause symptoms such as abdominal pain and burning sensation, increasing the risk of developing ulcers and cancer.
+H. pylori, or Helicobacter pylori, is a type of bacteria that can lodge in the stomach or small intestine and eats away at the protective mucus lining.
+Without this lining, the stomach or intestinal tissue is exposed to acid every time you eat, causing inflammation and damage.
+Common symptoms include abdominal pain and burning.
+Having H. Pylori also increases the risk of developing ulcers and cancer.

 - Peptic ulcer;

 - Intestinal carcinoma, or gastric lymphoma;

 - Symptoms, such as discomfort, burning or stomach pain;